UniversalDependencies/docs/_naq/dep/iobj.md

 ~~~

-For the indirect object of verb with applicative voice is used [iobj:appl]() sub-relation.
+For the indirect object of a verb in the applicative voice the [iobj:appl]() sub-relation is used.

 ~~~ sdparse
 ǁGuiǃāba te re . \n Explain_for me IPFV .